Skip to main contentScroll Top

 This is a bit of a main attraction on the island.
 Also called Da Bo Gong 大伯公 or Tua Pek Kong (great-uncle), the temple is built in 1923 by a wealthy businessman.
 It is dedicated to two main deities – Da Bo Gong and Guan Yin (goddess of mercy).

-Next to the main building there is a basin, which will be filled or not depending on the tide.
-The latter is surmounted by a footbridge with a shelter in its center, where is the “wish well”, symbolized by a lotus leaf.
+Next to the main building is a basin, which will be filled or empty depending on the tide.
+This basin is spanned by a walkway with a shelter in its center, where the "wishing well," symbolized by a lotus leaf, is located.

 chinese temple gateway kusu island singapore